 Nurses are better trained than they were decades ago.

-An increasing number of RNs are earning their BSN to help improve patient outcomes.
+An increasing number of RNs are earning their MSN to help improve patient outcomes.

 Those who advance to nurse practitioners also increase the level of care they can provide without needing to wait for doctor direction.